djcutch/nevermore/printer_mods/0ndsk4/Nevermore_Air_Filter/README.md

   <h3 align="center">Nevermore Air Filter</h3>

   <p align="center">
-    But the Raven, sitting lonely on the placid bust, spoke only That one word, as if his soul in that one word he did outpour.
+    But the Raven, sitting lonely on the placid bust, spoke only<BR>
+That one word, as if his soul in that one word he did outpour.<br>
-    Nothing farther then he uttered—not a feather then he fluttered— Till I scarcely more than muttered “Other friends have flown before— On the morrow he will leave me, as my Hopes have flown before.”
+    Nothing farther then he uttered—not a feather then he fluttered—<BR>
+    Till I scarcely more than muttered “Other friends have flown before—<br>
+On the morrow he will leave me, as my Hopes have flown before.”<BR>
             Then the bird said “Nevermore.”!
     <br />
     <a href="https://github.com/othneildrew/Best-README-Template"><strong>Explore the docs »</strong></a>